 Don’t expect to fully understand Paul’s doctrines.
 Through the ages teams of theologians with funny hats couldn’t figure them out.
 With holy books giving the right to steal and kill, with machines and marching armies, with global investment scams, their “dominion” continues to devastate the Earth and make their ugly prophecies come true.
 Clearly, some “holy writings” can have a bad effect on society when they are embraced by those in power.
 They use push-button issues to mislead good people who are trying to do the right thing.

 As Thomas Jefferson worked on the Declaration of Independence and the Constitution, it’s clear that the teachings of the Prince of Peace were foremost in his mind.
 He thought this issue was so politically important that he spent years writing the Jefferson Bible, which divides the sayings of Jesus from the sayings of others, like this book has attempted to do.
 He bought several copies of several Bibles, including early Latin and Greek editions, then with scissors and paste he separated what the Bible says Jesus said, from what Paul and others had added.
+Most people don’t know how much he tried to stop slavery.

 The Way of Peace, the respect and regard for others which Jesus taught, may be our best resource for survival.
 Most of the poor Jesus loved already do their best to practice the Golden Rule, are already “saved.”
 The powerful policy-makers of the earth could learn a lot of what Jesus taught from the unemployed and the foreclosed, the homeless and the working poor.